web

 Delivery Workers

-• Tell delivery workers how much the customer tips for each delivery.
+• Tell delivery workers how much each customer tipped for each delivery

-• Give delivery workers more control over their deliveries, including setting limits on how far workers will go from restaurants and which bridges or tunnels they will use.
+• Give delivery workers more control over their deliveries, including setting limits on how far workers will go between their pickup and drop-off location and which bridges or tunnels they will use

 Restaurants